kanakx/ems-api-monolith/README.md

 ## Overview

 This repository hosts the monolithic architecture version of the Event Management System (EMS).
-Designed as a single, unified application, this EMS Monolith integrates user authentication, data management, and a frontend interface in one comprehensive package.
+Designed as a single, unified application, this EMS Monolith integrates user authentication and data management in one, unified package.

 ## Key Features